-The guide explains how to implement GLAMI Pixel in Google Tag Manager by following four basic steps.
-The implementation process requires filling in information such as API key, country code and cookie consent value for each of the four tags.
+The guide explains how to implement GLAMI Pixel in Google Tag Manager by following a few simple steps.
+The implementation process requires filling in information such as API key, country code and assigning a trigger for each of the events.

 Add GLAMI Pixel template into your workspace